appliedsec/djangular/README.md

 + The `scripts/` directory has removed, because the Angular-Seed scripts have been made into Django commands.
 These commands exist in the standard `management/` directory.
-    * `makeangularsite` places the Angular-Seed configuration inside the given Django Site directory.
+    * `makeangularsite` places the Testacular configuration templates inside the given Django Site directory.
 This should be run after installing Djangular.
     * `runtestserver` runs a local Django Web Server configured to support running all e2e tests.
     * `startangularapp` creates a Django app with the Angular structure.
-    * `testngunit` runs the Testacular Server for all of the unit tests.
-    * `testnge2e` runs the Testacular Server for all of the e2e tests.
-This requires the `runtestserver` to be running beforehand.
+    * `testjs` runs the Testacular Server for either the unit or e2e tests.
+Note that the e2e tests requires the `runtestserver` to be running beforehand.

 How to obtain the Django Template variables into Angular